 It was in the seventeenth century that pockets found their way as a permanent part of men’s clothing.
 Trousers, waistcoats and coats had legitimate pockets sewn onto them, while women still had to carry bags tied to their waists hidden under their clothing.
 While there was hope that pockets would find their way to women’s clothing as well, the French Revolution managed to dismantle that as well.

 Wide skirts which indicated class privilege had to undergo a change in the eighteenth century.
 Skirts were pulled close to the body, highlighting the ‘natural waist’ so that the silhouette thinned to a slender column.
 This neoclassical look for women had no room for pockets or hidden fanny bags as that would disturb the fall of the silhouette.
 But as people, women needed to carry things, hence the purse was born and till today it has managed to survive and thrive.

 this freedom of pockets became frightening for society and they took away these hidden pockets and women’s freedom to access public spaces.

-At the peak of the 20th Century, the pockets in women’s dresses reached a major revolution.
-The Rational Dress Society introduced attributes for the perfect dress for women (which emphasized on freedom of movement) and did away with uneasy clothing (such as corsets).
+At the peak of the 20th century, the pockets in women’s dresses reached a major revolution.
+The Rational Dress Society introduced attributes for the perfect dress for women (which emphasised on freedom of movement) and did away with uneasy clothing (such as corsets).
 It was during this time that pockets were finally included in women’s clothing.